madhu478/MACaddress_api/README.md

 The coding language used is python

-Execute the program using python
+Execute the program using python comand

         python3 api.py 44:38:39:ff:ef:57